Skip to main content

 Audit

-This policy evaluates a Google GCE Instance based on its 14-day CPU performance metrics.
+This policy evaluates a Google GCE Instance over the last 14 days using CPU metrics and optional New Relic memory metrics.

-The Instance is marked as INCOMPLIANT if all the following criteria are met:
+The Instance is marked as INCOMPLIANT when all of these baseline conditions are true:

 The Instance is marked as INAPPLICABLE if it is not currently running or it has been running for less than 14 days.